Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. _grpc-get-instance-info:

-.. function:: GetInstanceInfo(blockHash, contractAddress) -> ?InstanceInfo
+.. function:: GetInstanceInfo(blockHash: BlockHash, contractAddress: ContractAddress) -> JsonResponse

    Get information about the given smart contract instance in the given block.